-The beautiful, and one of a kind, Val d’Orcia has so much to offer: stunning scenic views, fabulous wines and picturesque towns - some with their own source of thermal waters bubbling up from below the Earth’s surface.
-The hill top town of Castiglione d’Orcia has a little sagra that highlights the specialities of the local cuisine, spotlighting the "crostino".
+The beautiful, and one of a kind, Val d’Orcia has so much to offer: stunning scenic views, fabulous wines, and picturesque towns - some with their own source of thermal waters bubbling up from below the Earth’s surface.
+The hilltop town of Castiglione d’Orcia has a little sagra that highlights the specialties of the local cuisine, spotlighting the "crostino".
 Traditionally speaking this is a small slice of bread with a cream sauce on top served as an antipasto or starter.
 With over 15 different special recipes, you will have to work hard not to like any of the selections.

 Contignano, Siena | IL RAVIOLO di CONTIGNANO | August